 Followed by group feedback, which is often very interesting as those involved often access another way of communicating which requires a restructuring of the words we commonly use in order to explain it.

-"Resourcing, reconnecting and reintegrating" are the words shared most frequently in the general feedback following the morning classes we ran last year.
-This and other feedback has inspired us to continue to offer regular classes which expand upon the E.N.D theme this coming year.
+"Resourcing, reconnecting and reintegrating" are the words shared most frequently in the general feedback following the morning classes and retreats we ran last year.
+This, and other feedback, has inspired us to continue to offer regular classes which expand upon the E.N.D theme this coming year.
 Class will be limited to 12 people.
-However, if you wish to attend, and the class is full, then we will ask whether you would like to be put on the list to join in on one of the classes running in 2022.
+However, if you wish to attend, and the class is full, then we will ask whether you would like to be put on the list to join in on one of the later classes running in 2024.